 We provide online tools to record and keep track of all sessions and payments.
-Tutors can use these tools to check if a student has paid for an upcoming session, charge students for sessions, review student evaluations, and keep track of all payments received from us.
+Our tutors use these tools to check if a student has paid for an upcoming session, charge students for sessions, review student evaluations, and keep track of all payments received from us.

-The BuffTutor Network consists primarily of undergraduate & graduate students at CU, however any tutor holding at least a Bachelors degree (from any accredited University/College) is also allowed to apply.
+The BuffTutor Network consists primarily of undergraduate & graduate students, however any tutor holding at least a Bachelors degree (from any accredited University/College) is also allowed to apply.
 As a tutor, you must:

 2) have a 3.0 or better major GPA (out of 4.0) in your field of study, not just a 3.0 cumulative GPA

-4) have at least one year experience as a tutor, teacher, teaching/learning assistant or instructor.
+4) have at least one year (or 2 semesters) experience as a tutor, teacher, teaching/learning assistant or instructor.
 This is non-negotiable!
 Simply assisting friends with a class or homework or working as a grader does NOT count as teaching experience.

 7) be at least a junior in your field of study (not just by credit hours)

 - You cannot tutor a course that you are currently employed by the university as a teaching or learning assistant

-- To tutor a course that is part of a series, you must have completed each course in the series with a B or better (and at least a B+ in the course you want to tutor).
-In other words, to tutor Calc 1, you must have completed Calc 1-3 and achieved at least B+ in Calc 1, and at least a B in Calc 2 and Calc 3.
+- To tutor a course that is part of a series, you must have completed all courses in the series with a B or better (and at least a B+ in the course you want to tutor).
+In other words, to tutor Calc 1, you must have completed Calc 1-3, achieved at least B+ in Calc 1 and at least a B in Calc 2 and Calc 3.